-- 285. The preservation of the insolvency estate is a key objective of an effective and efficient general insolvency framework.
-This and the need to stabilise business operations and ensure their continuity is even more acute for banks.
-Thus, the legal framework of bank liquidation should incorporate (either directly or by reference) the norms of general business insolvency law relating to the preservation of the estate and the safeguarding of operational continuity, subject to appropriate adjustments. - 286.
-General business insolvency laws typically seek to prevent a disorderly run for the insolvent estate's assets by provisionally prohibiting the unauthorised disposition of assets and imposing a stay or suspension of enforcement actions by creditors, including a stay on the attachment of assets by secured creditors.135 These principles should also apply in the context of bank liquidation. - 287.
-For this purpose, the legal framework may rely on the relevant provisions of general insolvency law, including special provisions for a stay as an automatic consequence of the commencement of bank liquidation proceedings or, in administrative liquidation proceedings, it should empower the liquidation authority to adopt equivalent provisional measures.
-The legal framework should clearly specify the scope, duration, limitations, and safeguards applicable to any stay on contract enforcement in bank liquidation proceedings.
-This should not affect certain types of financial contracts, where the stay should be subject to specific rules (see Section H).
+293. The preservation of the insolvency estate is a key objective of an effective and efficient general business insolvency framework.151 The need to stabilise business operations, ensure their continuity and prevent the early termination of contracts is even more acute for banks.
+Thus, the legal framework for bank liquidation should incorporate (either directly or by reference) the norms of general business insolvency law relating to the preservation of the estate and the safeguarding of operational continuity, subject to appropriate adjustments.

+294. General business insolvency laws typically seek to prevent a disorderly run against the insolvent estate's assets.
+To this end, the court may take provisional measures between the time an application to commence an insolvency proceeding is made and the commencement of the proceeding.
+On the commencement of the insolvency proceeding, a stay or suspension of enforcement actions by creditors applies, including a stay on the attachment of assets by secured creditors.152

+295. These principles should also apply in a bank liquidation.
+For this purpose, the legal framework for bank liquidation may draw on the relevant provisions of general business insolvency law, including special provisions for a stay as an automatic consequence of the commencement of bank liquidation proceedings.
+In jurisdictions with an administrative model, the legal framework should empower the liquidation authority to adopt equivalent provisional measures.
+The legal framework should clearly specify the scope, duration, limitations and safeguards applicable to any stay on contract enforcement in bank liquidation proceedings.
+This general stay should not affect financial contracts that are subject to specific rules (see Section I).